recastronomia/recastronomia.github.io/pages/design.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

+## Initial configuration

+1. Open `_config.yml` and work it through, it's well documented
+1. Add your own `logo.png` to `/assets/img/`.
+1. Open `_data/socialmedia.yml` and add your own social media links.
+1. Open `_data/navigation.yml` and customize your navigation.
+1. Open `_data/language.yml` and translate the theme if necessary.
+1. Open `_data/services.yml` and customize links in the footer.
+1. Open `_data/network.yml` and customize links in the footer.
+1. Open `_data/authors.yml` and edit author information and set default author in `config.yml`.
+1. [Read the documentation][1] to check out all features of *Feeling Responsive*.
+1. Make it yours and add your own content.

 ## Edit Navigation   {#edit-navigation}

 To customize the navigation of *Feeling Responsive*, you have to open the [YAML](https://jekyllrb.com/docs/datafiles/)-file `_data/navigation.yml`.
 Edit the data and adjust it to your own needs.